supabase/supabase/studio/README.md

 ## Managing Project Settings

 Project settings are managed outside of the Dashboard.
 If you use docker compose, you should manage the settings in your docker-compose file.
-If you're deploying Supabase to your own cloud, you should store your secrets and env vars in a vault or secrets manager.
+If you're deploying iEchor to your own cloud, you should store your secrets and env vars in a vault or secrets manager.

 ## How to contribute?